 Visiting during coronavirus

 Our gardens at Kew Gardens and Wakehurst are open.
-You must book a time slot in advance.
+From 5 November, some buildings will be closed in line with national guidance.

 Kew Gardens and Wakehurst are open, giving you a chance to enjoy our magnificent gardens during these difficult times.

 With acres of green space, thousands of plants and secret corners, you can roam all day in our botanic gardens.

 To manage the number of visitors, we have established prebooked entry time slots for everyone.

 You must book your time slot online before you visit, otherwise, unfortunately, you will be turned away, even if you’re a member.